Skip to product information

 Harvest By hand, usually in early October.

-Fermentation temperature 30-32 °C
+Fermentation temperature 30-32 °c

 Wine making The grapes are rapidly brought to the wine factory, gently destemmed and crushed, then fermented in temperature-controlled stainless steel tanks at 30/32°C. The maceration lasts 11 days, during which periodic pump-overs are made to allow the must to gather all elements present in the skins and carefully extract the colour.
 The racking is done only when all the sugar is converted into alcohol.